Italy in July

-One of the most famous festivals in Italy is the horse race of Sienna.
-Il Palio takes place in Siena on the second of July each year in the Central Piazza of the city.
-Those who want a reserved seat would have to book well in advance since the tickets get sold out quite quickly.
-Before the beginning of the race there is a beautiful procession where the locals dress in medieval costumes and participate.
+One of the most famous festivals in Italy is the horse race of Siena.
+Il Palio takes place in Siena on the second of July each year in the Central Piazza of the city, Piazza del Campo.
+Those who want a reserved seat would have to book well in advance, since the tickets sell out quite quickly.
+Before the beginning of the race there is a beautiful procession with locals dressed in medieval costumes.

-Another important festival in July is the festival of Madonna Burna which takes place in Matera on second July.
+Another important festival in July is the festival of Madonna della Bruna which takes place in Matera, also on the second of July.
 Matera itself is a beautiful city with its world renowned Sassi, the cave dwellings situated in the region of Basilicata.
-During the festival a giant float of Madonna Burna is carried around the town after which it is torn apart and then burned.
-Beautiful firework displays take place right above the sassi.
+During the festival, a giant float of the Madonna Bruna is carried around the town.
+Once the procession is over, the float is torn apart and burned.
+A beautiful firework display takes place right above the sassi in the evening.

 In Foligno, the Giostra della Quintana festival takes place on the first weekend of the month.
 More than 600 participants take part in the festival dressed in 17th century traditional clothing.
-There are thousands of spectators for the event and visitors would need to reach well before the allotted time in order to get a good position.
+There are thousands of spectators to the event and visitors would need to reach the town centre well before the allotted time in order to get a good position.

-One of the biggest festivals in Sicily is the U Fistinu of Santa Rosalia which is held in Palermo on 10th of July.
-The event begins with a procession where a high float of around 50 feet along with a statue of the saint and a musical band are carried around the town.
-The festival includes good music, dancing and a lot of good food.
+One of the biggest festivals in Sicily is the U Fistinu di Santa Rosalia which is held in Palermo on the tenth of July.
+The event begins with a procession where a high float of around 50 feet along with a statue of the saint are carried around the town, accompanied by a traditional brass band.
+The festival includes good music, dancing and a lot of delicious food.

-On the picturesque island of Giudecca of Venice, the third Sunday of the month is the feast day of Redentore Church.
+If you are vacationing in the north, stop in Venice to enjoy the feast day of Redentore Church, that takes place on the third Sunday of the month.
 The event includes a parade with decorated boats and lots of fireworks towards the end of the day.

-Those who prefer medieval festivals should travel to Fivizzano in Tuscany to witness the Disfida degli Arceri which takes place in July.
-Archers from every neighborhood are dressed in medieval costumes and perform a re-enactment of an ancient festival along with flag throwing competitions.
+Those who prefer medieval festivals should travel to Fivizzano in Tuscany to witness the Disfida degli Arceri.
+Archers from every neighborhood are dressed in medieval costumes and perform a re-enactment of an ancient festival, along with flag throwing competitions.

-The street fair known as Festa da' Nontari takes place in Rome's Trastevere District towards the end of the month.
-There is also a renowned international fashion show in Rome towards the end of the month at Spanish Steps.
+If Rome is your July destination, you will be able to enjoy some fantastic street entertainment: the street fair known as Festa de' Noantri takes place in Rome's Trastevere District towards the end of the month.
+There is also a renowned international fashion show in Rome towards the end of the month, at the Spanish Steps.

-On the coast of the Adriatic Sea, the town of Pescara celebrates Sant'Andrea the Apostle's feast day on the last weekend of the month.
-The even includes a large parade with decorated fishing boats.
+On the coast of the Adriatic Sea, the town of Pescara celebrates Sant'Andrea Apostolo's feast, on the last weekend of the month.
+The event includes a large parade with decorated fishing boats.

-One of the most unusual festivals is the festival of Cristo degli Abissi.
-On the Lingurian coast, there is a statue of Jesus underwater and on the 29th of July a procession takes place to the underwater Christ's statue.
+Last, but not least on this list (pardon the word game here!) is one of the most unusual festivals in the country, the festival of the Cristo degli Abissi.
+On the Ligurian coast, in Camogli, there is a statue of Jesus underwater and, on the night of the last Saturday of July, an underwater procession takes place to bring blessings to it.
 The bronze statue has been made from medals of athletes and mariners and also with bells and parts of various ships.
-The statue is dedicated each year to individuals who lost their lives at the sea.
-Mass takes place of the beach and a crown is place near the statue.
+Each year, the procession takes place to honor those who lost their lives at sea.
+Mass takes place of the beach and a commemorative crown is placed near the statue.